streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 As this point you can run the app in emulator - everything should work and one of quests will appear twice.

-## Quest anatomy
+# Modify the template

+At this point prepared template can be modified to achieve the intended effect.

 See for example [simple yes/no quest asking whether AED is indoor or outdoor](app/src/main/java/de/westnordost/streetcomplete/quests/defibrillator/AddIsDefibrillatorIndoor.kt).

 TODO: maybe linking [app/src/main/java/de/westnordost/streetcomplete/data/osm/osmquests/OsmElementQuestType.kt](app/src/main/java/de/westnordost/streetcomplete/data/osm/osmquests/OsmElementQuestType.kt) would be better?
 And extend documentation there?

-### Element selection
+## Element selection

-elementFilter property defines nodes, ways and relations which will be selected for a given quest.
+`elementFilter` property defines nodes, ways and relations which will be selected for a given quest.
 It is an element selection used by OsmFilterQuestType.

 ```kotlin
 """